croservices/cro/docs/reference/cro-openapi-routesfromdefinition.md

 }
 ```

-Since it is also a `Cro::Transform`, then it may be hosted directly as the
+Since it does the `Cro::Transform` role, it may be hosted directly as the
-application using `Cro::HTTP::Server`.
+application using `Cro::HTTP::Server`:

 ```
 my $service = Cro::HTTP::Server: